 How compensation is calculated?

 The amount you can claim will vary depending on your circumstances and the level of injuries you sustained.
 Awards depend on the length of time you suffered from injuries, the extent of the treatment you required and the impact the injuries had on your everyday life.

 Our personal injury team will be able to give you a valuation of your claim once we have received completed medical evidence.
 Wherever you are in the UK, our team of solicitors in St Helens can instruct specialists across the country for any medicals you may require, and any additional support such as physio.

 Adults have three years from the date of their accident to make a claim for compensation.
 If a claim has not been settled or Court Proceedings have not been issued by the 3rd anniversary of the accident, a claim may be considered ‘time-barred’ leaving you ineligible for compensation.

 For children who have sustained injury as a result of an accident the three-year time limit still applies, however a child has three years from the date of their 18th birthday in which to process a claim.

 A claim processed after the date of a child’s 18th birthday must have either settled or Court proceedings issued before they reach their 21st birthday.
 Again their claim may be considered ‘time-barred’ leaving them ineligible for compensation if either of the above has not been completed.

-At IMS Law we offer a free initial consultation, call 01744 612549 for instant support.
+At IMS Law we offer a free initial consultation.
+Get in touch with our friendly team today on 01744 612549 for instant support.